kgjerde/corporaexplorer/README.md

 Example use cases include:

-  - Datasets that can be freely shared. someone interested in the development of, say, Russian government discourse on, say, democracy over the last twenty years.
+  - **Datasets that can be freely shared**. someone interested in the development of, say, Russian government discourse on, say, democracy over the last twenty years.
 Usually available with CC license or similar.
 Much better than the websites.
 Often, making such text collections available is in itself a service to the scholarly community.
-  - Datasets that cannot be freely shared.
-E.g. exploring neewspaper articles etc. retrieved from a database.
+  - **Datasets that cannot be freely shared**.
+E.g. exploring a collection of newspaper articles etc. retrieved from a database.
-  - Personal text collection. any collection of texts that are meaningful to explore with a time aspect.
+  - **Personal text collections**: any collection of texts that are meaningful to explore with a time aspect.
+  - **Customised corpora**, e.g. text collections with sentences instead of documents as base unit.

 While collecting and preparing the text collections to be explored requires some R programming knowledge, using the Shiny app(s) for